Skip to contents

 ## [ CPUf32{2x1} ]

-So far, we have only implemented the prediction step for a linear model.
-One of the core applications of anvil is to implement learning algorithms, for which we often need gradients, as well as control flow.
+So far, we have only implemented the prediction step for the linear model.
+One of the core applications of {anvil} is to implement learning algorithms, for which we often need gradients, as well as control flow.
 We will start with gradients.

 Automatic Differentiation